llikethat/ComfyUI-LoadImagesMultiPath/README.md

 # ComfyUI-LoadImagesMultiPath

-Load images from multiple directories and save them separately.
-Each folder maintains its own dimensions.
+Load images from multiple directories into a single batch, process them, and save back split by original folders.

 ## Features

 - Load from up to 50 directories
-- Each folder keeps its original image dimensions
-- Optional within-folder size normalization
+- Standard `IMAGE` output - works with any ComfyUI node
+- `path_info` tracks folder boundaries for split saving
 - Export as PNG/JPG/WebP sequences or MP4 video

-- Automatic filename suffix from folder names
+## Important

+**All images are resized to match the first image of the first folder** when `size_check=True` (default).
+This ensures a consistent batch size for processing.

+If `size_check=False`, all images must already have the same dimensions or the node will fail.

 ## Installation